tsackton/taelgar/Worldbuilding/Brainstorming/Geography on Google.md

 - Relatively few big cities; perhaps one or two in the north?
 Not sure yet about urbanization in this area.

 - Parts of this were once prosperous Northlander/Drankorian kingdoms, wiped out in Great War and/or quickly conquered by Chardon

-#### Lake Valandros

-- Big lake on north branch of ~MainRiver~

-- Low rolling hills on the west, forests on the east

-- Western hills settled, productive iron and silver mines

-- Eastern shore less dense, scattered forest

-- Several medium/large cities, center of much metalworking in empire

-- Port on north of lake major trade stopover for goods coming from north, most especially the incredibly valuable chalyte from Voltara

 #### Great Chardon Forest